mbeddr/mps-platform-docs/src/doc/docs/mbeddr/development_guide.md

 * 5cee848        initial commit
 ```

 You haven't created a merge commit, and all commits from your branch appear as a single commit in the Git history.
 You are good to go to push back to the repo.
 But wait, what if somebody has changes things in the meantime on the remote, wouldn't the pull create a new merge?
 Yes it would!
-Therefor don't use a plain `git pull` but use `git pull --rebase` in case you are pulling from the repo into your local *master* branch.
+Therefor don't use a plain `git pull` but use `git pull --rebase` for when you are pulling from the repo into your local *master* branch.
 This way, Git doesn't produce a new merge commit but rebase your local changes on top of the remote changes.

 ## Test Organization